 So, instead of saying “no,” a parent may, instead, explain the situation to their child.
 They can let them know that, “I don’t like it when you hit your brother.”
 Or “we eat at the table because it’s cleaner, and it shows respect to mamma who worked hard to cook for you today.”

 The idea of punishment may have its place, depending on your definition of it.
 But our point in differentiating discipline and punishment is about avoiding over-reactions.
 Yes, you absolutely need to teach your child lessons as a parent, rearing them for world-readiness.
 If that means sometimes saying “no”, others would definitely agree with you.
-If it means finding another way to instill those lessons without extreme, unnecessary, damaging reactions, then that’s ok too.
+If it means finding another way to instil those lessons without extreme, unnecessary, damaging reactions, then that’s ok too.

 Here is a question you can ask yourself the next time you want to react to your child’s behaviour: are you taking this action because you’re angry or because you have a long-term goal to teach your child a valuable life lesson?
 If you’re only doing it because you’re angry, you’re probably producing meaningless punishment, and not discipline.
 Discipline teaches things.
 Anger-based, control-motivated punishment breeds resentment.